Position: Assistant Professor, Modern Dance

 Employed Since: 2020

 Daniel L. Padierna, artistic director of Padierna Dance Project, is a queer Latino dance creator born and raised in Wallington, New Jersey.
-Padierna recently earned a Master of Fine Arts in Dance Performance and Choreography at Tisch School of the Arts, New York University in May 2020.
+Padierna earned a Master of Fine Arts in Dance Performance and Choreography at Tisch School of the Arts, New York University in May 2020.
 Prior to that, he received his Bachelor of Arts in Dance Education at Montclair State University (MSU).